-Small, insignificant movement may not require repair, but it is essential to monitor it regularly to ensure it doesn’t worsen.
-Significant or progressive movement must be addressed promptly to prevent further damage to the property.
+Small, insignificant movement may be left as is, but it’s essential to monitor it regularly to ensure it doesn’t worsen.
+Significant or progressive movement should be addressed promptly to prevent further damage to the property.

-Repairs for structural movement will vary significantly depending on the cause and severity, but some common methods include underpinning (strengthening the foundation), crack repair, installing restraints, drainage improvements, removing trees causing subsidence.
+Repairs for structural movement can vary depending on the cause and severity, but some common methods include underpinning (strengthening the foundation), drainage improvements, removing trees causing subsidence, or filling voids caused by mining.

 Remember, structural issues can worsen over time, so it’s essential to address them promptly to avoid further damage and potential safety risks.